Generalizable Motion Planning via Operator Learning: Appendix

 In this experiment, we highlight the super-resolution capabilities of the planning operator architecture.
 To do so, we created a custom $64\times64$ resolution dataset (will be publicly available) and trained the neural operator on the custom dataset.
 Note, this dataset consists of just objects on a rectangular grid as shown in the example in Fig. \ref{fig:planOpArch}.
 Furthermore, our dataset did not include any of the city maps, but the synthetic object maps closely resemble a similar structure as the city maps.
 Our architecture consisted of $157808$ parameters and we achieved an $L_2$ relative error of $0.1$ for both training and testing taking approximately $10$ minutes for training on a NVIDIA 3090 Ti GPU.

 To showcase our the benefit of both the obstacle encoding and inductive bias, we perform comparisons across a wide set of operator learning benchmarks.
 We briefly summarize both the training and testing error in Table 1.
 Note all the testing sets in each category are the same maps structurally, just scaled to the target resolution via averaging.
 For the in-distribution obstacle dataset, we consider $1k$ maps with $10$ different goals each for training. and $10$ maps with $10$ different goals each for testing.
 For the MovingAI city experiments, we include all $30$ city maps with $3$ goals each for testing.
 An example of the MovingAI city result along with comparison errors is given in Fig. \ref{fig:example-paris} for a snapshot of Paris.
+Additionally, we show the effect of the PINN loss in Fig. \ref{fig:pinn-loss} which certainly improves the gradient's residuals.
 Furthermore, to all models were trained and tested using the PyKonal FMM for the value function and a classic numerical solver for the SDF was used for DAFNO.
-For PNO, the FNO generated SDF was trained over 1k instances of the $64\times64$ dataset (achieving an relative $L_2$ error of $0.064$) and is also performing super-resolution when applied.
+For PNO, the FNO generated SDF was trained over 1k instances of the $64\times64$ dataset (achieving an relative $L_2$ error of $0.068$) and is also performing super-resolution when applied.

 Lastly, for the same calculations, we compute the speedup of the neural operator at various resolutions on a NVIDIA $3090$ Ti GPU (ML models) and utilize the extremely powerful AMD Ryzen 9 7950X CPU for the numerical solvers.
 In Table \ref{tab:detailedSpeedups}, we break down exactly the calculation time of both the SDFs as well as the value function where on small scaled maps, it is clear the numerical solver performs best; however, as the scale increases, we can see that the operator architectures do not lose much computation expenditure while the numerical solvers scale poorly.